rachsmithcodes/rachsmith.com/src/content/notes/jumpsport-trampoline.md

 ---
 title: Jumpsport 220 fitness trampoline
 slug: jumpsport-trampoline
-added: 2024-05-27 14:05
+added: 2024-05-27T04:05:00.000Z
-updated: 2024-05-27 14:05
+updated: 2024-05-27T04:05:00.000Z
-tags:
-  - wellbeing
+excerpt: >-
-excerpt: A couple of months ago the algorithm caught on to the fact I'd been told I can't run on a hamstring injury.
+  A couple of months ago the algorithm caught on to the fact I'd been told I can't run on a hamstring injury.
 It started pushing rebounding content, suggesting it was a lower-impact alternative to running.
 note: published
 publish: true
+tags:
+  - wellbeing
 ---
 A couple of months ago the algorithm caught on to the fact I'd been [told I can't run](/mnnm-2/) on a hamstring injury.
 It started pushing rebounding content, suggesting it was a lower-impact alternative to running.